Kayli/logspub/robotics.md

   - ros2 compatible

-## top robotic companies
+## top robotic companies [10]

+- industrial
   - kuka
-  - german company, owned by the Chinese company Midea Group since 2016
+    - german company, owned by the chinese company midea group since 2016

+  - fanuc (Fuji Automatic NUmerical Control)
+    - japanese group of companies
+    - largest maker of industrial robots in the world
+    - automation products and services such as robotics and computer numerical control wireless systems

+  - abb

+  - yaskawa electric

+  - epson robotics
+    - japanese company
+    - design and construction of robotics for factory automation

+  - rocketwell automation

+- retail
+  - zebra technologies

-- hyundai
+- zoomorphic/humanoid
-  - because aquired boston dynamics
-  - boston dynamics robots look impressive
+  - hyundai boston dynamics

-## interesting robotic companies
+## other robotic companies

 - agility robotics
   - recently released a biped robot "digit"

 - misorobotics
+  - automated cooking
-  - automated cooking? antropomorphic hand is there ... not sure why
+  - using antropomorphic hand and off-the-shelve kitchen appliances

 - dronedeploy
   - their product 'rocos' was used by nasa to drive some robots on international space station (iss)